csun-shine/the-pedal-garage-docs/docs/pg-before-you-start.md

 Before beginning any work, make sure that your fork is in sync with the original repo.
 To do so, follow the steps below.

 1. Navigate to your forked repo on GitHub.
-2. In the upper right hand corner of the main dashboard, click **Sync fork**.
+2. In the upper right-hand corner of the main dashboard, click **Sync fork**.

 **TIP**: If you're using a fork of the repo, create a working branch in which to do your tutorials.
 Create a new branch for each tutorial to prevent a mistake in one from affecting your work in another.